Medical Laboratory Scientist, IGENZ Limited

-Make sure you’ve made the right choice in terms of your degree to avoid wasted time, Lon advises other students.
+Understand your strengths and interests early on in order to make the right choice in terms of your degree to avoid wasted time and money, Lon advises other students.

 “Study something you feel passionate learning more about and do the best that you can possibly do to get the best possible grades.
-I would also urge students to embrace adversity and stress for what it is, as it will help you in discovering whether or not what you’re doing is truly right for you.”
+I would also encourage students to embrace stress and adversity for what it is, as this is the only way to build your character and resilience once you face the real world.”

 Don’t forget to have a lot of fun while you study hard during your time at university, he adds.

-“One of the greatest highlights of my time at AUT was becoming a member of the Student Ambassador Programme, and the friends I’ve made along the way pushed me to work harder and smarter.
+“One of the greatest highlights of my time at AUT was becoming a member of the Student Ambassador Programme, and the friends I’ve made along the way to improve my awareness and self-confidence.

 “Lon had the appropriate degree, but more importantly he had shown himself to be conscientious and diligent while undertaking his placement with us.
 We were looking for someone with excellent practical laboratory skills, good knowledge of the biological processes involved, and the ability to communicate with colleagues and other health professionals.
 It’s increasingly difficult to get appropriately qualified individuals with the right mix of personal skills to fill vacant positions.
 Having completed a Bachelor of Medical Laboratory Science, Lon knew exactly what the job entailed and that this was a career path that he wanted to pursue.
 AUT students undertake theoretical and practical training that prepares them for life after university with realistic expectations of what lies ahead.”